 During the pandemic, the company co-produced, with Théâtre Sans Frontières (England), a shadow theatre film called The Golden Conch Shell, entirely created remotely by a team equally composed of Canadian and British artists.

 Along with its different shows, the company offers puppetry and shadow theatre workshops in elementary and high schools across Québec as part of the Culture à l’école program, and participates in creative residencies within the school system to help nurture its upcoming productions.

 Patricia is a career actress and puppeteer, and holds a bachelor’s degree in acting and a master’s degree in theatre from École supérieure de théâtre de l’UQAM.
-She toured across Québec, France, Tunisia and England with over a dozen companies before co-founding Théâtre À l’Envers in 2007, where she is now Co-General director and Artistic director.
+She toured across Québec, France, Tunisia and England with over a dozen companies before co-founding Théâtre À l’Envers in 2007, where she is now Artistic and General director.
 This is where she learned to manage a theatre company, while also working as a playwright (Woânda, Tetsuo, Mwana and the Turtle’s Secret), stage director, actor and puppeteer.
 Passionate about human relations, she developed cultural mediation projects upstream of the company’s productions with people of all types.
 She also worked as a cultural mediator at TOHU for three years.
 She now holds workshops in shadow theatre, mask theatre and puppet manipulation in Québec schools, through programs like Culture à l’école, and as a teacher’s assistant at École supérieure de théâtre de l’UQAM.